joshuawills/X-Compiler/website/mydocs/content/docs/language/your-first-program.md

 Although quite primitive, we have some basic IO functions as a standard library.

-`outInt` takes in an integer and prints it to stdout, followed by a newline.
+`outI64` takes in an integer and prints it to stdout, followed by a newline.

 `outChar` takes in a character and prints it to stdout, followed by a newline.

-`outFloat` takes in a float and prints it to stdout, followed by a newline.
+`outF32` takes in a float and prints it to stdout, followed by a newline.

+`outF64` takes in a double and prints it to stdout, followed by a newline.

 `outStr` takes in a string constant and prints it to stdout.